swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 license texts for your project (*not* the Redot Engine).

 The file in question needs to be formatted in a specific way in order for the `LicenseDialog` to read it properly.
-More detailed information will be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt][sample-copyright-file] included with the addon or [the Redot Engine's COPYRIGHT.txt][redot-copyright-file] as
+More detailed information may be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt][sample-copyright-file] included with the addon or [the Redot Engine's COPYRIGHT.txt][redot-copyright-file] as